 Communicate

-In both men and women, better and more frequent communication has been associated with high sexual and relationship satisfaction.1, 2 Thus, communication is key.
-An important first step in addressing any relationship issue and especially something as sensitive as sexual intimacy, is to talk openly and honestly with your partner when you are both in a good emotional space.
+Better and more frequent communication has been associated with high sexual and relationship satisfaction for both men and women.1,2 An important first step in addressing any relationship issue and especially something as sensitive as sexual intimacy, is to talk openly and honestly with your partner when you are both in a good emotional space.
 Share your concerns, feelings, desires in a way that both of you can hear one another without judging.
 Listen and hear your partner and be open to compromise.

 Address Underlying Issues